 The second single from her fourth studio album of the same name.
 Much like many of her other songs, this flirts between pop and soft rock with some country flair, using a banjo for some of the lead lines.
 While not her most popular single, it did sell two million copies in the US and was the song that spent the longest amount of time in the charts at a whopping 42 weeks.

 The song is in a slightly higher key, so you’ll need a capo on the 4th fret.
 The guitar-work on this is a little bit more interesting.
 For the intro and verse, you will be playing the chords as arpeggios, which means playing each note of the chord one at a time instead of strumming them all at once.

 The main promotional single from the album of the same name, this was written in collaboration with Nathan Chapman.
 The song tells the story of someone interrupting a wedding after having a dream about the would-be groom marrying another girl.
 The song did very well, charting in the top 10 on the US Billboard Hot 100.

-The song uses all easy to play open chords, G, D, Am, C, and Em.
-The song is produced as a kind of a country-pop song with some distorted guitar underneath.
+The song uses all easy-to-play open chords: G, D, Am, C, and Em.
+The song is produced as a kind of a country-pop blend with some distorted guitar underneath.
 So you can easily learn this on both acoustic and electric.
 There are also some cool arpeggiated sequences on the verse which will provide you an opportunity to flex those picking skills!